How To Secure Your Car From Theft

 Cause for Alarm is a do-it-yourself car security site focused on Hondas / Acuras and DEI brand security products.
 More than a simple car alarm install how-to, the goal is to implement a comprehensive security setup impossible for any thief to bypass under real-world conditions.
 I refer to this strategy of concealing and fool-proofing the security system as a stealth install.

-The components that make up a stealth install include the following: a quality alarm installed and fully concealed in an unusual location, a battery backup, an array of sensors beyond the default shock sensor, a second siren, and an independent kill switch.
-The alarm's primary start-kill function remains on the starter circuit as a diversion, while a supplemental start-kill is applied to the main relay which is relocated deep within the dash making the alarm's security much harder to diagnose and bypass.
+The components that make up a stealth install include the following: a quality alarm installed and fully concealed in an unusual location, a battery backup, glass break and tilt sensors, a second siren, and an independent kill switch.
+The alarm's primary start-kill is wired normally-open so that if the alarm is unplugged, the car will not start - while a supplemental start-kill is applied to the main relay.

 Get the Most From This Site

 Look at the other applications besides your own for examples of how to install things that may not have been covered on your particular model.

 The screen name "suspendedHatch" has nothing to do with my driving priviledge.
 It began as a screen name I made up referring to a trap door like you'd find on a tree house.
 It's a coincidence that it carried over well when I gained an interest in modifying cars; in particular hatchbacks with modified suspension.

 I have an (expired) advanced MECP with over a decade of experience designing car security setups on Hondas, Acuras, and other imports.
 I have an (expired) Safety and Emissions Certification, a Bachelor's in Sociology, and an Associates in Graphic Design (though you wouldn't know it by looking at this site).

 5th Gen Hatch Theme